Aarsh3nic/chatbot/README.md

 ## Configuration

 To configure the program, you will need to modify the `backend.py` script to use the API of your choice.
 Replace the API endpoint and credentials with those of your chosen API.

-## License

-This program is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute the program as you see fit.